 - Flow objects

 At first, it might be wise to start designing your diagram with key elements (Figure 2) and add to them further to keep the process understandable for all participants.

 Unified Modeling Language

 Besides BPMN, you can also use Unified Modelling Language (UML).
-UML is also a standard used for designing process maps, including actions, activities, points of decisions, functions, inputs and outputs, stakeholders, measurements of the process, and required time (Figure 3).
+UML is also a standard used for designing process maps or laboratory workflow chart, including actions, activities, points of decisions, functions, inputs and outputs, stakeholders, measurements of the process, and required time (Figure 3).

-- Process mapping is a visual representation of a laboratory process.
+- Process lab mapping is a visual representation of a laboratory process.

-- Process mapping will help to improve productivity, efficiency, and transparency.
+- Process lab mapping will help to improve productivity, efficiency, and transparency.